kubeedge/website/content/zh/blog/contributor-contest-hc/index.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["KubeEdge", "kubeedge", "edge computing", "kubernetes edge computing", "K8S edge orchestration", "edge computing platform", "KubeCon", "cloud native"] categories = ["General", "Announcements"] summary = "赢取2019中国上海KubeCon + CloudNativeCon & Open Source Summit大会门票"
+tags = ["KubeEdge", "kubeedge", "edge computing", "kubernetes edge computing", "K8S edge orchestration", "edge computing platform", "cloud native"] categories = ["General", "Announcements"] summary = "赢取2019华为全联接大会（HUAWEI CONNECT）门票"

 # Projects (optional).
 #   Associate this post with one or more of your projects.